Water Use Efficiency and Management

 - Implement sustainable landscaping design and management, like using regionally native plants, to reduce outdoor water use.

-- Identify and implement water reuse strategies (e.g. gray water utilization) to the maximum extent practical.
+- Identify and implement water reuse strategies (e.g., gray water system) to the maximum extent practicable.

 - Develop and deploy operational controls for leak detection including a distribution system audit, leak detection, and repair programs.

 EPA guidance to assist implementation of the executive memorandum on Environmentally and Economically Beneficial Landscape Practices on Federal Landscaped Grounds.